chadstr/drive-ai/README.md

 # drive-ai
 ## Coding A Self-Driving Car AI (Using Behavioral Cloning To Learn From Human Examples)

+Watch a video demonstration of the trained model [here] (https://youtu.be/yjsqpEfjWIo)

 The goals / steps of this project are the following:

 * Use the Udacity car-simulator to collect images representing desired driving behavior